photoprism/photoprism-docs/docs/user-guide/users/index.md

 # Managing User Accounts

 !!! example ""
-    User account roles and the admin web UI are features that are currently only [available to our members](https://www.photoprism.app/editions#compare).
+    [PhotoPrism® Plus](https://www.photoprism.app/editions#compare) includes a web user interface for account and session management, in addition to the [command-line interface](cli.md) available in all editions.

 You can add, edit and delete user accounts by navigating to *Settings > Users* as an [Admin](#admin):